kubeflow/pipelines/components/aws/sagemaker/README.md

 The Training component allows you to submit Amazon SageMaker Training jobs directly from a Kubeflow Pipelines workflow.
 For more information, see [SageMaker Training Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/train).

+#### RLEstimator

+The RLEstimator component allows you to submit RLEstimator (Reinforcement Learning) SageMaker Training jobs directly from a Kubeflow Pipelines workflow.
+For more information, see [SageMaker RLEstimator Kubeflow Pipelines component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/rlestimator).

 #### Hyperparameter Optimization

 The Hyperparameter Optimization component enables you to submit hyperparameter tuning jobs to Amazon SageMaker directly from a Kubeflow Pipelines workflow.
 For more information, see [SageMaker Hyperparameter Optimization Kubeflow Pipeline component](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker/hyperparameter_tuning).